wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 Used to improve Wallarm node performance.
 You can use it if you have many [blacklisted IPs](../user-guides/ip-lists/blacklist.md) (for example, countries) that send a lot of requests and CPU shows that the working machine with the node is heavily loaded.

-By default the filtering node blocks listed IPs after searching for the attacks.
+By default the filtering node blocks the requests from the blacklisted IPs after searching for the attacks.
 Setting `wallarm_acl_access_phase on` changes the order of these operations, blacklisted IPs are blocked immediately without searching for the attacks.
 This significantly reduces the load of the CPU of the node.

 !!! info "Default value and interaction with other directives"
     **Default value**: `off`